 No matter which department you are in, KPIs are vital to grasp the status of your business to make the right calls.
 How can you tell which KPIs are relevant?
 Which are going to help you and which will cause distraction?

 It isn’t always easy to find the right performance indicators that will fit your department or activity.
 The objective is always to determine those that communicate progress in the most meaningful way.
-We have identified the KPI examples that are most relevant for each department.
-Take advantage of our metric library to identify and visualize the metrics that are most important to your area of business.
+We have identified the KPI examples that are most relevant for each department, specific industry or platform.
+Take advantage of our metric library and KPI templates to identify and visualize the metrics that are most important to your area of business.
 Below you will find the links to over 300 visual KPI examples and templates with recommendations for action and relevant showcase dashboards.

 Become a data wizard in less than 1 hour!